A notification is a great way to let the users know you have new content available.

 Check out the following KB-articles for help on how to setup your app for Push Notifications:

-If you activate push notifications for an existing App Store app, an update of the app will need to be submitted.
+If you activate push notifications for an existing App Store app, you'll need to submit an update of the app.

 In order to send push notifications, you need to register some test devices (phones, tablets) first.
 The procedure to register a test device is explained below.
-There is a small difference between issue-based and article-based apps.
 The test-functionality is only available in develop builds of your app.

 In order to allow you to test push notifications before you submit your app in the App Stores, select "Device info" from the gear-menu icon in the top right corner.

 The "Register As Test Device" menu is not available in App Store builds.

 At the bottom of the popup window, tap Register As Test Device to register your device as a test device.

 TIP FOR ARTICLE-BASED APPS WITH A HAMBURGER MENU ACTIVATED:

 If you've activated the Hamburger Menu in your app, you can find the Gear Menu in the bottom right corner of that Hamburger Menu:

 Sending Push Notifications is done from within your app menu on the Twixl Platform.